Skills Builder for Work helps you gain in-demand skills that could give you an edge in today’s job market. Try it today.

 There is another exception: If you are not fully insured — that is, if you are not entitled to Part A benefits without paying premiums for them — you cannot sign up for either Part A or Part B while overseas.
 You can enroll within three months of returning to the United States to live permanently.
 In this situation, coverage begins on the first day of the month after you enroll, and you do not risk late penalties, regardless of how old you are or how long you’ve lived abroad.

 Otherwise, if you want to sign up for Medicare while living outside the United States, you can apply through your nearest U.S. embassy or consulate.
-For contact information, go to https://www.usembassy.gov/ and select the country.
+The State Department has an online directory where you can find contact information U.S. diplomatic stations in each country.

 Part D drug coverage has different rules.
 On your return to live permanently in the United States, you’re entitled to a special enrollment period of up to three months (if you turned 65 abroad) or up to two months (if you turned 65 before leaving the U.S.) to sign up with a Part D drug plan without risking late penalties.
 Coverage begins on the first day of the month after you enroll.